cjmartin/launchcalendar.org/_posts/2025-05-14-eris-test-flight-1.md

 videos: []
 images: []
 ---
 Gilmour Space Technologies is set for the historic maiden test flight of its Eris rocket—Australia's first sovereign orbital launch attempt in over 50 years—slated for May 14, 2025 from the Eris Pad at Bowen Orbital Spaceport in North Queensland.
 The Test Flight 1 mission will carry a test payload for Gilmour Space's micro-satellite bus, aiming to validate hybrid rocket orbital launch capabilities, rocket systems, and propulsion technology by reaching sun-synchronous orbit.
-This represents a significant milestone as Australia's first domestically designed and manufactured orbital rocket and as the first orbital hybrid-powered rocket flight attempt from Australia.
+This inaugural mission marks a significant milestone for Australia as its first domestically designed and manufactured commercial orbital rocket and the first orbital hybrid-powered rocket flight attempt from Australian soil.